Multi-fidelity surrogate modeling for time-series outputs: Illustration: double pendulum simulator

 \subsection{Characteristics of the outputs}

 \paragraph{The physical system} The system can be seen as a dual-oscillator cluster.
 The first oscillator is a spring-mass system whose axis is perpendicular to the gravitational axis.
-The parameters of this system are the mass of the system $M$ and the spring stiffness $k$.
+The parameters of this system are the mass of the system $M_S$ and the spring stiffness $k$.
 The initial position of the mass is denoted $y_0$, its initial velocity is $0$.
 The second oscillator is a pendulum.
 A schematic representation of the system is presented in \Cref{fig::pendulumshema}.
 The parameters are the mass $m$ and the length of the pendulum $\ell$, which are fixed.
 The initial value of the angle is $\theta_0$ and its derivative is $\dot{\theta_0}$.
 By Newton's law of motion, the dynamics is governed by a system of two coupled ordinary differential equations (ODEs).
 However, we do not have a closed form expression that gives the solution of the system.
 This forces us to use computer codes.
 The output signal is the position of the mass $m$ at time $t\in \left\{t_1,\ldots,t_{N_t}\right\}$ with $N_t=101$.
-The input vector is $\bm{x}=\left\{ M, k, y_0,\theta_0,\dot{\theta_0}\right\}$.
+The input vector is $\bm{x}=\left\{ M_S, k, y_0,\theta_0,\dot{\theta_0}\right\}$.
 The input variables are assumed to be independent and identically distributed with uniform distributions as described in \Cref{tab::inputs}.

 \paragraph{The two different code levels} We propose two codes.
 The high-fidelity code numerically solves the coupled system of ODEs by an Euler's derivation of the position $y$ and the angle $\theta$ for each $t_u$.
 This gives functions $\theta(t_u)$ and $y(t_u)$.
-The low-fidelity code assumes that the angle of the $\theta$ pendulum is small so that the linearisation of $\sin({\theta})$ makes it possible to get an explicit form of the solution of the two coupled ODEs.
+The low-fidelity code assumes that the angle of the $\theta$ pendulum is small so that the linearisation of $\sin({\theta})$ makes it possible to get a simpler form of the expression of the two coupled ODEs and a faster resolution.

 \paragraph {Code Analysis}